derecklhw/alarmbuzz_autonomous_burglar_detection_robot/README.md

 # AlarmBuzz

-AlarmBuzz is a program that detects human presence using a camera and sends notifications to Discord when humans are detected.
+AlarmBuzz is an autonomous burglar detection robot that detects human presence using a camera and sends notifications to Discord when humans are detected.
 It combines Python and Arduino code to create a system that can be used for security or surveillance purposes.

 ## Requirements